 Pediatric Neuroradiology Fellowship

-One, one-year fellowship in Pediatric Neuroradiology is offered through UT Southwestern Medical Center and Children’s Medical Center Dallas.
-The program is approved by the Texas Medical Board (TMB).
-The program is centered at Children's, a private, not-for-profit, tertiary care pediatric hospital and Level I trauma center that is the primary pediatric teaching hospital for UT Southwestern.
+One, one-year fellowship in Pediatric Neuroradiology is offered through UT Southwestern Medical Center and Children’s Health℠.
+The Pediatric Neuroradiology Fellowship Program is approved by the Texas Medical Board (TMB).
+The Fellowship Program is centered at Children’s Health℠ Children's Medical Center Dallas, a private, not-for-profit, tertiary care pediatric hospital and Level I trauma center that is the primary pediatric teaching hospital for UT Southwestern.

 Timothy Booth, M.D.